w3f/Grants-Program/applications/Identity_wallet_and_pallet.md

 ### Overview

-This project proposes the development of all required components for a healthy Decentralized Identity ecosystem for all Substrate-based chains, following internationally recognized standards from W3C, the OpenId Foundation and the European eIDAS regulation.
+This project proposes the development of a Proof-of-Concept (PoC) for all required components for a healthy Decentralized Identity ecosystem for all Substrate-based chains, following internationally recognized standards from W3C, the OpenId Foundation and the European eIDAS regulation.

 Decentralized Identity or Self-Sovereign Identity (SSI) defines a new method for identity management and authentication.
 It removes the centralized aspects and puts the identity subject in full control over its own identity and data.
 Decentralized Identity provides a solution for the increasing amount of database breaches, the lack of trust in any digital setting, and the increasingly difficult to comply with privacy legislation, such as GDPR.
 It has caught the attention in many different ecosystems and industries such as Crypto, Government, Finance and Education.